discordeno/discordeno/docs/src/migrating.md

 # Migrating

-# From Discord.js to Discordeno
+# Migrating from Discord.js

 This migration guide is not intended to discredit Discord.js authors/maintainers or Discord.js itself.
-In fact, Discord.js is one of the most popular Node.js library which is why most users wanting to use Discordeno come from Discord.js.
+In fact, Discord.js is the most popular Node.js library, admired and praised by a lot of JavaScript developers.

 ## Finding A Open Source Bot